-- If English is a second language (for one or both parties) an interpretor or translator is used to ensure they fully understand the documents, before signing.
+- If English is a second language (for one or both parties), an interpreter or translator is used to ensure they fully understand the documents before signing.

-- The agreement be reviewed if you have children, or your circumstances change (eg one person is no longer able to work).
+- The agreement is reviewed if you have children or your circumstances change (e.g. one person can no longer work).

 Where to start

 The best place to start is by talking to an experienced family lawyer – like Lakey Family Law.
-We can provide you with advice specific to your situation, assist with preparing your pre-nuptial agreement and even provide mediation to help you and your partner work through any difference that arise.
+We can provide you with advice specific to your situation, assist with preparing your pre-nuptial agreement and even offer mediation to help you and your partner work through any differences that arise.